area17/time/README.md

 * Added screen saver mode with parameter controlled options,
 * Somehow dropped the minified CSS down another 2kb

+### v3.0.1

+* updated footer links

+### v3.0.2

+* using SVG use to repeat icons rather than have an animated safe list.
+First step to icon optimisation.

 ## 2017 Refresh 1 (v2)

 * Redesigned to reflect new AREA17 website,